 As part of its priority to recapitalize the GSEs, the FHFA is seeking to finalize capital requirements for the GSEs.
 In May 2020, the FHFA issued for comment a re-proposed ECF for the GSEs, which among other things, would: (i) significantly increase the capital requirements of the GSEs; (ii) decrease the capital credit provided to the GSEs by credit risk transfer transactions; and (iii) reduce the overall capital relief extended to the GSEs for loans with private mortgage insurance.
+The comment period for the re-proposed ECF concluded on August 31, 2020, and we understand the FHFA is currently reviewing these comments and considering proposed changes to the re-proposed ECF.
 We believe the FHFA is committed to finalizing the ECF in the near term, although the ultimate form and timing of the final rule is uncertain.
 If the ECF is finalized in its proposed form, the GSEs could be required to increase pricing to produce an acceptable level of returns.
 In particular, should the FHFA continue to prioritize release of the GSEs from conservatorship, this likely will require them to seek additional capital from private investors.
 An increase in GSE pricing could make alternatives to the GSEs such as selling loans to the FHA or private securitization market more attractive, which could reduce the GSEs' market position and reduce the number of loans available for private mortgage insurance.

 If and when the ECF is finalized, we anticipate that the GSEs will seek to amend the PMIERs financial requirements to align with the final form of the ECF.
-It remains uncertain when and how the PMIERs will be aligned with the ECF, which as proposed is structured similarly to capital requirements imposed on banks and not insurance companies; however, the changes could include: (i) an increase in the level of Radian Guaranty's required capital and (ii) a decrease in the amount of PMIERs credit that Radian Guaranty receives for existing or future reinsurance or insurance-linked notes transactions.
+It remains uncertain when and how the PMIERs will be aligned with the ECF, which as reproposed, is structured similarly to capital requirements imposed on banks and not insurance companies; however, the changes could include: (i) an increase in the level of Radian Guaranty's required capital and (ii) a decrease in the amount of PMIERs credit that Radian Guaranty receives for existing or future reinsurance or insurance-linked notes transactions.